ktanhw/ktanhw.github.io/_pages/teaching.md

 {% include base_path %}

+**Graduate Teaching Assistant, Nanyang Technological University Singapore (2024 to Present)** The following are courses that I have TA-ed at NTU Singapore:

+* HP4251 Human Motivation (Fall 2024, Non-Teaching Duties)
+  • Assisted in the gradings of an undergraduate seminar of 35 students

-**Graduate Teaching Assistant, National University of Singapore** The following are courses that I have TA-ed at NUS Singapore:
+**Graduate Teaching Assistant, National University of Singapore (2022 to 2023)** The following are courses that I have TA-ed at NUS Singapore:

-* NMC5322 Interactive Media Marketing Practices (Fall 2023)
+* NMC5322 Interactive Media Marketing Practices (Fall 2023, Non-Teaching Duties)
-  Assisted a Master by Coursework Seminar with 58 Students
+  • Assisted in the gradings of a Master by Coursework seminar with 58 students

 * NM3242 Organisational Communication and Leadership (Fall 2023)
-  Taught an Undergraduate Tutorial of 25 Students, Teaching Score: 4.6 out of 5
+  • Taught an undergraduate tutorial of 25 students, Teaching Score: 4.6 out of 5

 * GES1031/GESS1022 Culture and Communication in Singapore (Spring 2023)
-  Taught Three Undergraduate Tutorials of 45 Students, Average Teaching Score: 4.3 out of 5
+  • Taught three undergraduate tutorials of 45 students, Average Teaching Score: 4.3 out of 5

 * NM3242 Organisational Communication and Leadership (Fall 2022)
-  Taught an Undergraduate Tutorial of 17 Students, Teaching Score: 3.9 out of 5
+  • Taught an undergraduate tutorial of 17 students, Teaching Score: 3.9 out of 5